-Part A. History and theory studies
+Part A. History and theory studies (30 points)

 History and theory units will equip you with the skills necessary to research design issues, and enable you to contextualise your own practice and communicate ideas and strategies.
 Through the prism of history, you will begin to situate the place of design in society by referencing pivotal art, design and architecture movements.
 Later units address issues of culture, society and specific design themes.

-Part B. Drawing foundation
+Part B. Drawing foundation (6 points)

 This will assist you to develop the practical and intellectual skills required by art, design and architecture students in the discipline of drawing.

-Part C. Design studios
+Part C. Design studios (60 points)

 This is the component of the course through which you will develop key skills and concepts particular to your design discipline.